eugenwintersberger/pni-libraries.libpniio/README.md

 ## Installation

-In order to install `libpniio` on a Linux system the following software packages are requiered sdfdsf
+In order to install `libpninexus` on a Linux system the following software packages are requiered sdfdsf

 * a C++11 compatiable compiler (gcc >= 4.9, msvc >= 2014)